charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 layout: post
 title: "Deck Chairs on the Titanic"
 image: "/assets/images/thumb/pt-rix.png"
-description: "What do we learn by simulating a million hands of Valakut?"
+description: How do we estimate the value of "draw a card"?
 tags: games stem
 ---